 Guardian issued their first insurance policy in 1860, and the company continues to be a reliable option for both disability and life insurance policies.
 This provider has an A+ rating with the BBB and receives AA+ and A++ ratings from Standard & Poor’s and A.M.
 Best, respectively.

-Guardian offers short-term, long-term, individual, and supplemental disability insurance policies.
-Whether you’re looking for your first policy or wish to supplement employer coverage, the variety of choices makes it ideal for physicians.
+Guardian offers short-term disability, long-term disability, individual plans, and supplemental disability insurance policies.
+Whether you’re looking for your first policy or wish to supplement employer group plan coverage, the variety of choices makes it ideal for physicians.

 Like all of the Big 6 companies, Guardian offers a true own-occupation definition of disability.
 They allow you to choose an elimination period between 30 and 720 days, and they provide policyholders with several built-in benefits.